 Visit our Education Abroad Scholarship page for more information!
 There are numerous other opportunities for scholarships, resources, and education abroad programs.
 On MSU's campus, visit your college or the Office for Education Abroad.
 Outside organizations such as Mobility International and Abroad with Disabilities also work with students to create abroad experiences.

-- Tower Guard - Sophomore Honor Society Since 1934
+Tower Guard - Second Year Honor Society Since 1934

 Michigan State University's Tower Guard is distinguished as one of the oldest active MSU-based student organization and has remained continuously active since 1934.
 Membership in Tower Guard is founded upon four "corners" or "pillars": leadership, service, scholarship, and character.
 The organization's main commitment is to serve students with disabilities.
 Each member upholds this tradition by dedicating a total of 120 hours of service through the Resource Center for Persons with Disabilities.